flyingmachine/brave-clojure-web/content/namespaces.md

 * How to use `require`, `use`, and `import`
 * What dynamic binding is and why you'd use it

-To get there, we'll explore the idea of your project as a library.
-Try the examples in your REPL as we go!
+To get there, you'll explore the idea of your project as a library.
+You'll do all your exploration in the REPL at first and then progress to trying out examples in a filesystem-based project.
+Be sure to try out all the examples!

 ## Your Project as a Library